Life of Sacagawea’s mountain-man son a tantalizing mystery

 Of course, what the two actually looked like is anyone's guess.

-Yet nobody today has any idea what he looked like.
+Yet nobody today knows for sure even what he looked like.
 For such a literate fellow, he seems to have written almost nothing beyond official documents.
 He drifts through early American history like a frontier ghost, and half the stories you’ll hear about his life have been made up to fill the more enticing holes in what we actually know.

 A first-class education